Peer-Reviewed Journal Articles:

 In 2014, my essay, "Metallic Ecologies, Alchemies of the Self," won the Roy A. Rapport Prize of the Society for Anthropology and the Environment.
 The essay offers a comparative analysis of materiality, landscapes, and race through divergent representations of lead's neurotoxic effect in the Peruvian Andes and the Coast.
 An interview about the article and my research is available on the Society for Anthropology and the Environment website.

-I am also in the process of redrafting my book manuscript tentatively entitled, Mineral Incorporations: Ethical Sciences and Contaminated Politics in Peru's Neoextractivist Era.
+I am also in the process of redrafting my book manuscript tentatively entitled, Mineral Incorporations: Toxicity, Science, and the Alchemic Politics of Neoextractivist Peru.